 Since welcoming our new Vice President of Revenue for EMEA, Ollie Sharpe, last month, we’ve done an even deeper dive into the state of sales in the UK.

-Can you describe the learnings and experience from LinkedIn that attracted you to SalesLoft?
+Can you describe the learnings and experiences from LinkedIn that attracted you to Salesloft?

 I was on the talent solutions side of the business, so I was approaching and selling to companies that were not set up to use our tool.
 Companies in the UK hadn’t really built internal recruitment teams at that time.
 We were a bit ahead of the market, selling a tool for internal recruitment teams that didn’t actually exist.
 It was a big learning curve.